Clickcease

 • Failure to comply with a court-ordered possession schedule can lead to legal action, such as filing a motion for enforcement, which may result in consequences including fines or even jail time.

-The 2024 Texas Standard Possession Calendar serves as the standard child visitation schedule, which courts typically uphold in the absence of any other agreement.
-This calendar helps parents understand when they have visitation of their child so they can effectively manage co-parenting responsibilities.
+The 2026 Texas Standard Possession Calendar serves as the standard child visitation schedule, which courts typically uphold in the absence of any other agreement.
+This calendar helps parents understand when they have possession of their child so they can effectively manage co-parenting responsibilities.
 The goal is to keep the child’s best interest at heart while ensuring both parents get fair and ample time with their child.

 Under Texas law, the standard possession order specifies that noncustodial parents have possession on the first, third, and fifth weekends of each month, in addition to alternating holidays.
-Additionally, they are granted one month of possession during the summer.
+Additionally, they are granted extended possession during the summer.
 This arrangement offers a structured approach to custody, providing consistency and predictability for both the parents and the child.

 Standard Possession Order 50 Miles Apart or Less